CSHNotes/NA-Notes/week9.1.markdown

 We measure the characteristics of the sample, and hope to infer about the characteristics of the population.

-The question is: how close are the estimates?
+The question is: how close are the estimates (inferences) likely to be?
+	In 1936, Literary Digest predicted Landon, 57% to 43% based on a poll of 2.4 million people.
+Roosevelt won by 62% to 38%.

 ## Who are you trying to generalize about?